dthettich/ChangeWeatherLocation/README.md

 Usage
 -----
-Simply download ChangeWeatherLocation and execute, either by double-click or in the terminal.
+Simply download the [whereami](https://github.com/robmathers/WhereAmI) executable.
+Then download ChangeWeatherLocation and execute in the same directory, either by double-click or in the terminal.

 Notes
 -----